 - Salvador Dalí, Marc Chagall, Otto Dix, Wassily Kandinsky, George Grosz, Paul Klee, Tamara de Lempicka, René Magritte, Henri Matisse, Georgia O’Keefe, Pablo Picasso, Frank Lloyd Wright were famous artists from this period.

-- The Harlem Renaissance was a period of African-American (“negro,” at the time) art, music, and culture flourished.
+- The Harlem Renaissance was a period in which African-American (“negro,” at the time) art, music, and culture flourished.
 It spanned the period between the end of World War I (1918) and the mid-1930s.
 Jazz and blues musicians like Duke Ellington and Gretrude “Ma” Rainey and authors like W.E.B.
 Dubois and Langston Hughes became famous with people of all ethnicities.